mk4528/DL_Final-Project/README.md

 ## Dropout probability

+We again computed the windth of prediction intervals and MAE for test data.
 Low dropout probability (say 1%) leads to low uncertainty, while relatively high probability (20%, 50%) leads to low MSE/MAE on the test data (might be coming from the variance p(1-p) of a Bernoulli random variable).
 There appears to be a trade-off of the model's uncertainty to loss between some models with different drop rates.

 ![image_dropout_relation.png](https://github.com/mk4528/DL_Final-Project/blob/main/images/image_dropout_relation.png)